Collaborative Specialization in WGS application procedures

-In order to qualify for admission into the Graduate Collaborative Program in Women and Gender Studies (CWGS), applicants must be offered admission to a home graduate degree program.
+In order to qualify for admission into the Graduate Collaborative Specialization in Women and Gender Studies (CWGS), applicants must be offered admission to a home graduate degree program.
 Applicants to CWGS should have some background in Women’s Studies, Feminist Studies and/or Gender Studies.
 Graduate students at the University of Toronto are under the auspices of the School of Graduate Studies (SGS).

 Choose a prospective “home” graduate unit or graduate degree program; consult our list of collaborating programs.
 Apply directly to the appropriate graduate degree program and comply with their application procedures.
 Students will only be accepted into CWGS upon confirmation of their acceptance into the collaborating graduate program.